N0Soull/Discord-SelfBot/README.md

 ### coming soon

-- `work in progress:` multiple config files which are automaticaly loaded when the user changes the selfBot account
+- `work in progress:` multiple config files which can be loaded loaded when the user changes the selfBot account/Token

 ## Available commands